drghirlanda/alex/Docs/AlexManual.md

 %Alex: Associative Learning EXperiments
 %Stefano Ghirlanda \and Max Temnogorod

-<a name="intro"></a>

-# Introduction
+# Introduction {#intro}

-Alex is a program to run associative learning experiments described in configuration files.
-This manual describe how to configure experiments.
+Alex is a program for running associative learning experiments described in configuration files.
+This manual explains how to configure the experiments.
 Please refer to the README file that comes with alex for installation instructions.
 The README also describes in brief what alex can and cannot do.

-<a name="workflow"></a>

-## Workflow
+## Workflow {#workflow}

-To build and run a new experiment you create a dedicated folder, say, MyExperiment, and within it the following subfolders:
+To build a new experiment you create a dedicated folder, and within it the following subfolders:

 - **Design**: This folder contains the files that specify experimental design, such as which stimuli to use, the structure of trials, and